Reba Meyers: Career

 Reba Meyers grew up in Pittsburgh, Pennsylvania, and began playing bass when she was 12 or 13 years old, when she met drummer Jami Morgan.
 The pair met while attending the Pittsburgh Creative and Performing Arts School.
 As a youth, Meyers gravitated toward more aggressive forms of rock, which she said "made me the type of guitar player that I am now.
 I loved punk music, I loved hardcore music, rock, alternative, all kinds of stuff."
 Tracks by Black Flag and Minor Threat were some of the first songs she learned to play, and she later spent time as a member of a Minor Threat tribute band.
 As she developed her playing style, she began to appreciate heavy metal bands such as Pantera.

 Meyers and Morgan formed Code Orange Kids in 2008, while they were still in high school.
 Meyers was originally the band's bassist, but switched to electric guitar in 2011 when their guitarist quit and Joe Goldman joined as their permanent bassist.
 Code Orange Kids released their debut album Love Is Love/Return to Dust in 2012.
 The band shortened their name to Code Orange for the release of their second album, 2014's I Am King.
 Code Orange released their third studio album, Forever, in 2017, followed by Underneath in 2020.
 The title tracks of both of the latter albums received Grammy nominations for Best Metal Performance.

 In addition to her guitar work on the latter album, Meyers began experimenting with Pro Tools, creating digital samples that were directly incorporated into the mixes.
 Her guitar and digital work on Underneath was used as the basis for Code Orange's 2023 remix album, What Is Really Underneath?
 The band's fifth studio album, The Above, was released in 2023.
 Meyers worked primarily with guitarist Dom Landolina to create the riffs for the album, and sang lead vocals on several tracks, including the single "Mirror".
-Meyers said felt "a lot of tension and pressure" when she wrote the song, but refused to elaborate, saying only that it was "really personal shit".
+Meyers said she felt "a lot of tension and pressure" when she wrote the song, but refused to elaborate, saying only that it was "really personal shit".
 The song was a stylistic departure from the rest of the band's material, incorporating elements of trip hop.
 She said the song is "the climax of this style of my writing in this band thus far."
 When discussing the song's lyrical content, she asked fans to "Take a look in the mirror, are you bored?"
 The Smashing Pumpkins frontman Billy Corgan sang vocals on the song "Take Shape", an experience Meyers described as "magical".

-Code Orange have been inactive since 2024, as a result of Dom Landolina's health issues, and Meyers embarking on a solo career and becoming a live member of Marilyn Manson.
-Code Orange's other members, Jamie Morgan and Shade Balderose, released a song called "Ant in the Afterbirth" under the name Nowhere2Run in 2024.
+Code Orange has been inactive since 2024.